At this time of year, often called “flu season,” your vet might urge you to get your dog the canine flu vaccine. But is it really necessary?

 Flu Vaccines Aren’t Effective

-That’s a really low efficacy rate.
-And for dogs it’s even worse, because they don’t update the vaccines every year so the shots don’t keep up with mutations in the viruses.
+That’s a really low efficacy rate with a lot of “ifs” … and it’s likely even lower for dog flu vaccines.
+They don’t update the dog vaccines every year, so the shots don’t keep up with mutations in the viruses.

 A Bad Trade-Off